SAP-samples/teched2022-DA261/exercises/hana_cloud_central/ex4/README.md

     ![](./images/13_b.png)
     </kbd>

 10. We can also open the SAP HANA Database Explorer to create SQL scripts, run them and also administer the SAP HANA Cloud instance directly from the SAP HANA Cloud Central page.
-Switch to tab with SAP HANA Cloud Central and click on Open in SAP HANA Database Explorer option in the Actions list for the DEMO_HANA_DB instance.
+Switch to tab with SAP HANA Cloud Central and click on Open in SAP HANA Database Explorer menu item in the Actions list for the DEMO_HANA_DB instance.
 SAP HANA Database Explorer opens in an adjacent new tab.
     <kbd>
     ![](./images/33.png)
     </kbd>